clayshek/homelab/README.md

 # Home Lab

+# Status: This has been replaced with https://github.com/clayshek/homelab-monorepo

 ## Overview

 This (WIP) page describes a home lab environment for evaluation and testing of various technologies.
 Basic provisioning & configuration of both supporting infrastructure and additional products is documented here - mostly so I remember how I did stuff.